 Healthy students are successful students

-Licensed school nurses provide a variety of services that support a healthy learning environment for all students and staff in District 196.
-Each day, our school nurses assist with more than 2,500 student visits.
+Our school staff provide a variety of services that support a healthy learning community.
 We are committed to providing students with health conditions access to their education by facilitating their independence and creating a community of support by working collaboratively with the student, their family and district staff.
 School nurses promote optimal student health for optimal learning.

 Establish healthy habits early to ensure your child’s success